LinearFold/LinearFold/README.md

 ```
 --constraints
 ```
-Enable adding specific constraints in prediction (dafault False).
+Enable adding specific constraints in prediction (default False).
 The constraint sequence should have the same length as the RNA sequence.
-"? . ( )" indicates a position for which the proper matching is unknown, unpaired, left and right parenthesis respectively.
+"? . ( )" indicates a position for which the proper matching is unknown, unpaired, left or right parenthesis respectively.
 The parentheses must be well-banlanced and non-crossing.

 ## Example Run Predict
 ```